Cmartinez-28/2143-OOP/Assignment/Homework_02/HO2-Questions.md

 **4. Why is that confusion dangerous?**

-It is dangerous because not knowing the difference between the two could prevent the user from knowing how to fix an error.
+It is dangerous because the user could be expecting something that is resolved at run time to be used in something that is resolved at compile time

 ## Constructors & Initialization Lists